ChrisYoxall/JavaScript/Projects/Mistral/readme.md

 ## Function Calling ##

-Function calling allows LLM to call additional functions to interact with the outside world.
+Function calling tells a LLM about that additional functions that are available to interact with the outside world to get more information.
+The LLM can then decide if one of these functions should be used to help respond to the current prompt.
 This opens the door to a wide range of possibilities, such as calling APIs, databases, or even running code on the local machine.
-This is the basis for AI agents to enable them to interact with the outside world on a users' behalf.
+This is the basis for AI agents to enable them to interact with the outside world on behalf of a user.

 See https://docs.mistral.ai/capabilities/function_calling/